-A limited number of Neuro-rehabilitation robotic devices are currently used, widespread use is still in the future.
-Robotics is proposed for post-stroke rehabilitation in the post-acute phase and in other neuro-motor pathologies, such as Parkinson disease, Multiple Sclerosis, Ataxia.
+A limited number of Neuro-rehabilitation robotic devices are currently used, whereas widespread use has not yet been achieved.
+Robotics is proposed for post-stroke rehabilitation in the post-acute phase and in other neuro-motor pathologies, such as Parkinson disease, Multiple Sclerosis, and Ataxia.
 Positive outcomes using a robotic approach (equal or better than traditional therapy) in rehabilitation are starting to be confirmed by studies on functional assessment and, recently also by some studies on brain plasticity by neuro-imaging.
-Integration with FES has been proved as an amplifier of positive outcomes (both for the muscular, peripheral conditioning and for central motor relearning facilitation).
-Immersive exercises with biofeedback and game interfaces are beginning to be considered for deployable solutions but these systems are at an early stage of development.
+Integration with FES has been proven as an amplifier of positive outcomes (both for the muscular, peripheral conditioning and for central motor re-learning facilitation).
+Immersive exercises with biofeedback and gaming interfaces are beginning to be considered for deployable solutions but these systems are at an early stage of development.

 In order to develop workable systems a number of issues must be addressed.
-These are; lower device cost, proved clinical utility, a well defined patient assessment process.
-The ability of systems to correctly identify user intent and thus prevent injury are also limited in effectiveness.
+These are; lower device cost, proven clinical utility, a well defined patient assessment process.
+The ability of systems to correctly identify user intent and thus prevent injury is currently limiting their effectiveness.
 Control and mechatronics integrated to match human performance capability, including cognitive load, are at an early stage of development.
 Improvements in dependability and working time must be increased before deployable systems can be developed.
 Acceptance by therapists and reduced setup times are also key design goals.